ryan-foo/emotion-vision/Tasking.md

 ### Research Hardware components required for solution

+Which hardware components do we need?
+- Raspberry Pi Zero W (Preferably)
+	- Possible to have it purely battery operated?
+	- It is bluetooth, wifi
+- Camera Module (standard version)
+- Camera Module ribbon for the Zero

+- Desktop
+- Keyboard
+- Mouse

+- Raspberry Pi 4 Kit
+- Raspberry Pi Camera Module
+- Raspberry Pi bluetooth module

 ### Source Hardware components required for solution

 ### Lias with MLH to pick up and get the required components